tidalcycles/tidal-midi/README.md

 # tidal-midi
-Tidal module for sending patterns over MIDI
+Tidal module for sending patterns over MIDI.
+Currently only supports the Volca Keys synth.